-The infection begins in April and gradually worsens until it reaches a peak in June.
-The attack of the mango bud mite causes a proliferation of shoots on the terminal, resulting in a witches broom look.
+The infection begins in April and develops steadily until it reaches its climax in June.
+The mango bud mite assault generates a profusion of shoots on the terminal, giving the plant a witches broom appearance.
 Mite infection causes floral and foliar galls that resemble witches broom when the fungus Fusarium sp. is present (Ochoa et al., 1994).
-Oligonychus mangiferae Rahman & Sapra, a common pest in India, feeds on the upper surface of mango foliage.
-Leaf bronzing is caused by nymphs and adults sucking the sap from leaves and vulnerable stems.
+A widespread pest in India, Oligonychus mangiferae Rahman & Sapra, feeds on the upper surface of mango leaf.
+Leaf bronzing is generated by sucking sap from leaves and susceptible stems by nymphs and adults.
 Closer inspection reveals the webbing of mite colonies on the leaves.
 Jumping spiders are energetic hunters who hunt during the day.
 It climbs back up the silk tether if it falls, such as if the victim shakes it off.
 Although most jumping spiders are carnivorous, nectar has been observed in the diets of some species.